linhacanabica/images-strains-weed/README.md

 ## Donations

-If you find this collection useful and want to support the project, you can make a donation in Bitcoin:
+If you find this collection useful and want to support the project, you can make a donation in USDT/Bitcoin or PIX Brazil:

+- **USDT Address:** TTZyQ3gDxrcyfBhxaSACcTWFH1jjkToTS3
+- **Network:** TRC20

 - **BTC Address:** 12dgnNZYyA37neocEHDKHbu2JqzsRTpHH5
 - **Network:** BTC